gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 Users must acknowledge the following limitations when interpreting results:

-1.  *Threshold Universality*: While the 0.6 threshold is standard for temperate/tropical forests (USGS, 2025), boreal or dryland forests may require lower thresholds (e.g., 0.5).
+1.  *Threshold Universality*: While the 0.6 threshold is a common reference for temperate/tropical forests (USGS, 2025), it should be treated as a starting point.
+Boreal or dryland forests may require lower thresholds (e.g., 0.5).
-2.  *Linearity Assumption*: Vegetation recovery often follows a sigmoid curve.
-Linear regression provides an average rate but may underestimate rapid recovery phases.
+2.  *Linearity Assumption*: The "Years to Dense Canopy" projection is a theoretical statement based on linear extrapolation.
+Ecological recovery is typically sigmoid/asymptotic.
+This projection does not account for carrying capacity saturation and should be interpreted as a mathematical trajectory rather than a biological prediction.
 3.  *Sensor Homogeneity*: Despite harmonization (Roy et al., 2016), minor spectral differences between Landsat generations may influence trend calculations in subtle ways.

 = Code Availability